-Government has the responsibility to undertake comprehensive management of emergencies in order to protect life and property from the effects of hazardous events.
+Government has the responsibility to undertake comprehensive management of emergencies in order to protect life, property and the environment from the effects of hazardous events.
 Local government has the primary responsibility for emergency management activities because of its proximity to these events.
 Other levels of government will provide resources not available at the local level.